-Last Updated on November 16, 2021 by Sorin Petroj
+Last Updated on August 12, 2022 by Sorin Petroj

 Many people think that table tennis balls are all the same, but there’s a lot of variation among them in reality.
-Ping-pong balls are designed to be different in size or weight, so it is important to learn how to differentiate between them.
+Ping-pong balls are designed to be different in size or weight, so it is essential to learn how to differentiate between them.

 For instance, does the quantity (the amount of ping pong balls in the package) matter to you?